 We prepare our annual game development plan at the beginning of each year and as at the Latest Practicable Date, we offered 13 browser games, eight client-based games and nine mobile games.
-We have an additional six mobile games in development which we expect to launch by the end of 2013.
+As at the Latest Practicable Date, we had an additional six mobile games in development which we expect to launch by the end of 2013.